Introduction

 Income gaps are persisting over time

 Per capita income is a measure of the average amount of money earned per person in a community each year.
 The U.S. Census Bureau data for Central New York reveal differences in per capita income by race, ethnicity, and location.
 When estimates are based on groups with a small sample size in a community, such as Onondaga County residents identified as Pacific Islanders, the estimates can vary widely from year to year.
 However, data also reveal many inequities that persist over time.
-For example, in 2021 the per capita income among White residents in Onondaga County was over $40,000, while the per capita income among Multiracial, Black, and Hispanic residents was only about $20,000.
-These differences are consistent with national data showing large wage differences between minoritized and non minoritized racial and ethnic groups, and they likely reflect the structural barriers and racial discrimination that many employees face in the workforce.
+For example, in 2022 the per capita income among White residents in Onondaga County was nearly $45,000, while the per capita income among Multiracial, Black, and Hispanic residents was less than $25,000.
+These differences are consistent with national data showing large wage differences between minoritized and non-minoritized racial and ethnic groups, and they likely reflect the structural barriers and racial discrimination that many employees face in the workforce.

 Unemployment rates vary by race and ethnicity throughout the region, and they generally reveal inequities similar to those seen in the data on per capital income.
-For example, in Madison County there has been a sharp increase in unemployment among Black residents since 2019, whereas the unemployment rate remained fairly stable among White residents.
-Indigenous populations also experienced rising levels of unemployment, with rates doubling from 2.8% to 6.7% between 2020 and 2021.
+For example, in Madison County there has been a sharp increase in unemployment among Black residents between 2019 and 2021, whereas the unemployment rate remained fairly stable among White residents.
+Indigenous populations also experienced rising levels of unemployment, with rates increasing from 2.8 percent to 24.6 percent between 2020 and 2022.

 Why Does it Matter?